Jbrockhoff/Debugging-Horiseon-Marketing-Page/README.md

 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.

 ## Usage

-Provide instructions and examples for use.
-Include screenshots as needed.
+This page is used as a tool to work on debugging HTML and CSS.

-To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
-Then, using the relative file path, add it to your README using the following syntax:
+Here is a screenshot of the completed webpage:

 ![screenshot](assets/images/Screenshot.png)

 ## Credits

-Information on HTML and CSS obtained from w3schools.com.
+Information on HTML and CSS used to debug this wed page obtained from https://www.w3schools.com.

 ## License